 Verifying someone is who they say they are is square one in the Know Your Customer (KYC) process.
-Regulated firms can’t (and certainly shouldn’t) get a new customer onboarded with a product or service until the ID documents are in and verified.
+Regulated firms can’t and shouldn’t get a new customer onboarded with a product or service until the ID documents are in and verified.

 Going through a process of physically reviewing identity documents for customer onboarding is old hat though.
 The days of applying for a new credit card with your passport and driving licence in hand are over.
 This is partly because the market was headed towards digitisation anyway, and partly because the pandemic super-charged change.

 In-person KYC is impractical in terms of time and efficiency, both for the financial institution and the customer.
 It's not convenient, there are fewer branches or offices open, and so it’s next to impossible to physically check documents.
 But frankly, customers expect their KYC compliance experience to be digital now anyway.

 Sure, some people may feel a little hesitation when it comes to sharing personal documentation online, but everyone is pretty used to it now.
 Completing ID verification online is not likely to cause drop-offs in the process with genuine applicants.
 In fact, it could be said the opposite is true.
 Financial institutions may be at risk of losing applicants if those people applying for products are unable to submit information digitally when they want to.